Metaculus Help: Spread the word

 Other factors could also spell Rentberry's demise, such as a change in market conditions.
 The company makes money off of a $25 "success fee," so a marked downturn in rental applications could hurt the revenue stream.
 Alternatively, runaway success could lead to Rentberry's buyout.

-With all of these possibilities in mind: Will Rentberry still be in successful operation with its current business model in 2019?
+With all of these possibilities in mind: Will Rentberry still be in operation with its current business model in 2019?

 This question will resolve as positive if the current model of auction-style bidding for apartment is still the operating mode of Rentberry, and that Rentberry is still an operating company, on December 31, 2018.
 If Rentberry is bought out but still operating under the "Rentberry" brand and under the same business model, this will also count as a positive resolution, but if bought out and subsumed into some significantly different effort resolution will be negative.